-*This term is controversial as some claim that it has racist connotations.
+*This term is controversial as it has had racist connotations.
 Eve uses the term Chinese medicine to describe her field, although it is not perfect because the body of medicine historically described as Oriental has influences from regions other than China.

 Ben is a doctor, but good luck asking him about your medical maladies; his doctoral degree is in physical chemistry.
 He does know, however, that regular acupuncture treatments helped him manage stress while he worked on his Ph.D. at the University of Oregon.
-Upon completing his postdoctoral work at University of California, Irvine, Ben left academic research behind and now runs the business side of Even Out in addition to teaching chemistry as an adjunct instructor at Central Oregon Community College and Oregon State University – Cascades.
+Upon completing his postdoctoral work at University of California, Irvine, Ben left academic research behind and now runs the business side of Even Out in addition to serving as a senior process engineer at Qorvo.
 He also enjoys writing, reading, and cycling, after a history of going out to run way too long in the wilderness.
 Ben had his first literary publication in 2019 and has run four ultra-marathons.

 Myboo is a labradoodle (25% Labrador retriever, 75% poodle, 100% princess).
 While she has never tried acupuncture, she believes strongly in the healing power of cuddling.